By George Beccaloni, PhD

 Cambridge University Herbarium: Fern specimens from Sarawak.

 Dorset County Museum: c.
-46 bird specimens from the Malay Archipelago and other places (1 from Para).
-These were part of Wallace's private collection and were acquired by Mr Parkinson Curtis from Wallace's widow after his death.
-They were left to the Museum in Parkinson Curtis's Will.
+80 bird specimens from the Malay Archipelago and other places (1 from Para).
+These were part of Wallace's private collection and were purchased from his son, William Wallace by Edward Harker Curtis in 1919 and presented to the Museum.

 English Heritage, Down house: One female specimen of the long-armed chafer Euchirus longimanus in a storebox of Darwin's beetles which is on public display.
 This specimen was sent to Darwin by Wallace.
 Wallace wrote to Darwin on September 14th 1868 [?]
 "I send you by post a pair of the Euchirus longimanus.
 They are not quite perfect and are very rotten from being kept so long in open boxes but will perhaps answer your purpose."
 He went on to describe the sounds made by this species "Euchirus longimanus.
 (Amboyna, Ceram) when in motion makes a low hissing sound caused by protrusion and contraction of the abdomen.
 When seized it also produces a grating sound by rubbing the hind tibiae against the edges of the elytra."
 (CLICK HERE to see the letter).
 Darwin mentioned the stridulation in his book The Descent of Man.